newCarroll/Filtering-false-positive-results-of-cnv-presence/README.md

 numpy

-Ubuntu 16.04, but it was not tested on something other.
+Ubuntu 16.04, but it was not tested on anything else.